sajidfayaz/sajidfayaz/README.md

 <h1 align="center"> Hi there, I'm Sajid! 👋 </h1>

->Connect with me on any of my socials
+>Connect with me on LinkedIn

  [LinkedIn](https://www.linkedin.com/in/sajid-fayaz-7092a8206)